-Mayo Clinic's brain tumor experts provide comprehensive care for more than 5,000 adults and children with common or rare brain tumors each year.
-Each year, more than 1,500 people choose Mayo Clinic for glioma evaluation and treatment.
+Mayo Clinic's brain tumor experts provide comprehensive care for more than 3,000 adults and children with common or rare brain tumors, including glioma, each year.

 - Nationally recognized expertise.
 Mayo Clinic Cancer Center meets strict standards for as a National Cancer Institute-designated comprehensive cancer center, which recognizes scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
 It's one of only five U.S. cancer centers to receive a National Cancer Institute-sponsored Specialized Programs of Research Excellence (SPORE) grant for brain cancer research.
 Mayo Clinic also is part of the Alliance for Clinical Trials in Oncology, a group of scientists throughout the U.S. and Canada who work together to conduct clinical trials and reduce the impact of cancer.